michaelmacinnis/oh/doc/manual.md

     write: is-integer: integer -1
     write: is-symbol: integer -1

-Oh will also try to help by converting symbols that will parse correctly as an integer when used in a context where that would be appropriate.
-For example,

-    write: add 1 2 3

-produces the output,

-    6

 Note that oh does not have infix arithmetic operators instead the commands `add`, `sub`, `mul`, `div` and `mod` must be used.